clietar/Machine-Learning-deployment-/README.md

 <b> XGBOOST </b>

-- <strong>script "XGB_json_reader.py" <:strong> was realised to deploy a trained Xgboost model in pure python.
+- <strong>script "XGB_json_reader.py" </strong> was realised to deploy a trained Xgboost model in pure python.

     1. objective : remove the dependencies of xgboost library function when using the xgboost.predict() method over new observations converted into XGBOOST format (using .DMatrix()).